Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Fixes:
 - Events and notifications that expect you to build an observatory now properly check if any of your states can construct an observatory.
+- Readded the button that allows you to stop patronizing the arts.